 events.
 These approaches require a transformation from hier- archical and concurrent USMs to flatten ones.
 However, the semantics of USMs containing pseudo states such as histories or join/fork are hardly preserved during the transformation.

-State pattern [30], [29] is an object-oriented way to imple- ment flat state machines.
+The State pattern [30], [29] is an object-oriented way to imple- ment flat state machines.
 Each state is represented as a class and each event as a method.
 Separation of states in classes makes the code more readable and maintainable.
 This pattern is extended in [10] to support hierarchical-concurrent USMs.
 Recently, a double-dispatch (DD) pattern presented in [31] extends [10] to support maintainability by representing states and events as classes, and transitions as methods.
-However, as the results shown in [31], these patterns require much memory because of explosion of classes and uses dynamic memory allocation, which is not preferred in embedded systems.
+However, as the results shown in [31], these patterns require much memory because of the explosion of the number of classes and use of dynamic memory allocation, which is not preferred in embedded systems.

 Tools, such as [7], [32], apply different patterns to generate code.
 However, as mentioned in Section I, true concurrency and some pseudo-states are not supported.
 FXU [8] is the most complete tool but generated code is heavily dependent on their own library and C# is generated.

-Our approach combines the classical switch/if pattern, to produce small footprint, and the pattern in [10], to preserve state hierarchy.
-Furthermore, we define pattern to transform all of USM concepts including states, pseudo states, transitions, and events.
-Therefore, users are flexible to create there USM conforming to UML without restrictions.
+Our approach combines the classical switch/if pattern, to produce small footprint, and the pattern in [10], to preserve the state hierarchy.
+Furthermore, we define a pattern to transform all of USM concepts including states, pseudo states, transitions, and events.
+Therefore, users are flexible to create their USM conforming to UML without restrictions.

 VII.
 CONCLUSION

 We presented an approach whose objective is to provide a complete, efficient, and UML-compliant code generation solu- tion from UML State Machine.
-The design for concurrency of generated code is based on multi-thread.
-The code generation pattern set extends the IF-ELSE/SWITCH patterns and the
+The design for concurrency of generated code is based on multi-threads.
+The code generation pattern extends the IF-ELSE/SWITCH patterns and the

 TABLE V